RemXYZ/Asa/README.md

 getEl(selectors)
 ```
 Returns element or elements (if there are many).
+---
+**NOTE**

->Once you use this command, new methods will be added to all these elements!
+Once you use this command, new methods will be added to all these elements!

+---

 **exemple**
 ```html